Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

           }
 ```

 In this example we configure flow logging status and Traffic Analytics for a Network Security Group.
-In the response, we see the specified NSG has flow logging and Traffic Analytics enabled, default format and no retention policy set.
+In the response, we see the specified NSG has flow logging and Traffic Analytics enabled, default format, and no retention policy set.

 ## PARAMETERS